appdev-projects/ruby-project-gym/README.md

 <details>
   <summary>Click here to see names of each test</summary>

-sum_odd_integers.rb prints "14" when the user enters '9 5 4'

-sum_odd_integers.rb prints "0" when the user enters '2 4 6 8'

-sum_odd_integers.rb prints "5" when the user enters '1 1 3'

 leap_year.rb prints '2016 is a leap year!' if the user enters '2016'